Aaromn/Aaromn/README.md

 - 👋 Hi, I’m @Aaromn.
-- 👀 I’m interested in A.I. and History.
+- 👀 I’m interested in Web Development and History.
 - 🌱 I’m currently learning Python and Javascrpit.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫 How to reach me on Discord Aaromn #3624.